hmdzuberi/NLP/Lab4/Comparisons.md

 # AIT 526 Lab 4
 - Hamaad Zuberi

-I couldn't figure out to present the answers so I've written exported notebooks for each implementation of the different parameters asked (see file names).
-The `result_base.html` contains the output of the base result (64 batch size, 0.0001 learning rate, 3 layers, 512 layer size, and using ReLU activation function).
+I couldn't figure out to present the answers so I've exported notebooks for each implementation of the different parameters asked (see file names).
+The `result_base.html` contains the output of the base result (64 batch size, 0.001 learning rate, 3 layers, 512 layer size, and using ReLU activation function).

 ## 4.1 Change neural network parameters
 ### 4.1.1 Batch size: 16, 32, 64